We can help you get birth control that works for you, whether you’re male or female. Make an appointment at any of our clinics.

 - Abstinence

-Males and Birth Control
+Partners and Birth Control

-Experience and research have taught us that birth control methods are more effective when both partners know how they are correctly used.
-Yet many of our males tell us they haven’t had the opportunity to learn about different birth control options.
-In response to that, one of our male practicum students developed a handout that covers some basics.
-Some methods that are taken by females are time sensitive, and some people may forget to take or use them because life gets in the way sometimes.
-When males know how a method works, there is less of a chance of misuse.
-If someone forgets, their partner can remind them.
+Experience and research have taught us that birth control methods are more effective when all partners know how they are correctly used.
+Yet many of the partners of our clients tell us they haven’t had the opportunity to learn about different birth control options.
+In response to that we have developed a handout that covers some basics.

 Unintended pregnancy can be a big worry for sexual partners.
 Both partners share responsibility, cost, and emotional strain of an unintended pregnancy.
 When both partners know about contraceptive use and effectiveness, a lot of worries can be put to rest.
-This can lead to an increase in sexual and emotional pleasure for both partners.
+This can lead to an increase in sexual and emotional pleasure for partners.

-Male involvement:
+Partner involvement:

 - Increases the effectiveness of the contraceptive method.